Let’s Nip Harvest In the Bud!!

 - Recyclable at the end of season

 I prefer the 6” square netting in lightweight, plastic mesh.
 It comes in a variety of sizes & I can cut it to fit my needs.
-I hit up the GrowBiz for mine, (because they are the best hydro/garden supply store EVER!) but you can easily find it at your local garden center or online by different manufacturers.
+You can find it at your local garden center or online by different manufacturers.
 Often, we need to get inventive for our situation.
 I have never seen an outdoor grow, no matter if one plant or 50, that ever had the same situation as another.
 Not everyone works in rows or with raised beds…we work with the space we are granted & make it work for us.
 You could be growing in a sunlit corner on a back deck or in pots on your patio.
 You could have a plant or three tucked into different corners of your yard.
 The best support for your girls may take some imagination & maybe a combination of options, but should definitely be a top priority.

 My two favorite ways to use trellis center around initial plant placement.
-I like to grow in raised beds or with the plants in pots over open ground in short, easy to manage rows.
+I prefer raised beds or directly in ground, but also work with pots over open ground (I do not have the depth available to build soil) in short, easy to manage rows.

 When growing in raised beds, I insert 4 super tall posts attached to steel stakes into the ground around the plant in a square, the poles as close to touching the plant as possible.
 Using a staple gun or zip ties & the help of my husband, we wrap the trellis snugly around the poles, around the plant, creating a “cage”.
 This allows me to get my trellis super close to the plant & gently pull the branches through the squares at the sides, giving them individual support & a place to rest.
 I attach the trellis high enough on the posts that I can still easily climb up under it & reach the base of my plant.
 High enough on the posts that it reaches close to the top of the plant.
 I also like to attach a piece of netting at the top, coming down in a snug square over each corner post, to secure the top & center branches.